oracle-livelabs/developer/dotnet-adb-quickstart/web-server/web-server.md

 1. If you are unable to see the web server on your browser, possible scenarios include:

-    - VCN Security Lists is blocking traffic.
-Check VCN Security List for ingress rule for port 81.
+    - VCN Security Lists is blocking traffic, Check VCN Security List for ingress rule for port 81
-    - Firewall on the linux instance is blocking traffic.
-This command shows HTTP service as part of the public zone.
+    - Firewall on the linux instance is blocking traffic

-        ```
-        <copy>sudo firewall-cmd --zone=public --list-services</copy>
-        ```
+        - `# sudo firewall-cmd --zone=public --list-services` (This should show http service as part of the public zone.)
-        Check the NGINX service is listening on port 81.
-If it’s a different port, open up that port on your VCN security list.
+        - `# sudo netstat -tulnp | grep nginx` (An NGINX service should be listening on the port 81.
+If it’s a different port, open up that port on your VCN security list.)
-        ```
-        <copy>sudo netstat -tulnp | grep nginx</copy>
-        ```

-    - Your company VPN is blocking traffic.
+    - Your company VPN is blocking traffic

 2. If you cannot successfully run the `sudo` commands, make sure you can SSH into your compute instance by following Task 2.

 ## Acknowledgements

 - **Author** - Rajeshwari Rai, Prasenjit Sarkar, Alex Keh
-- **Last Updated By/Date** - Alex Keh, June 2023
+- **Last Updated By/Date** - Alex Keh, August 2022